LIIHWF/autopilot-compositional-testing/README.md

-# Compositional Testing for Autopilots
+# CCTest: Critical Configuration Testing for Autonomous Driving Systems

 This is the codebase for the work: [https://arxiv.org/abs/2405.16914](https://arxiv.org/abs/2405.16914)